-Vegetation communities in the park include Acacia-Commiphora, Combretum-Terminalia, dry evergreen montane woodlands and riparian types.
-A total of 167 mammal species, 95 bird species and 9 reptile species have been recorded at the site.
+Unique features: Vegetation communities in the park include Acacia-Commiphora, Combretum-Terminalia, dry evergreen montane woodlands, and riparian types.
+A total of 167 mammal species, 95 bird species, and 9 reptile species have been recorded at the site.

-The park can be accessed three different directions: through Shire – Sheraro; Humera – Welkayt or Shire – Dedebit.
+Accessibility & Infrastructure: The park can be accessed in three different directions: through Shire – Sheraro; Humera – Welkayt or Shire – Dedebit.
 There are no dedicated roads for visitors, but there are concrete roads up to certain parts of the park and visitors, and researchers are obliged to take long kilometers of walk on foot to see the main features of the park.
-Visitors should take into account the rough terrains, relatively high humidity and temperature and they are advised to carry the necessary drinks and foods.
+Visitors should take into account the rough terrains, relatively high humidity, and temperature, and they are advised to carry the necessary drinks and foods.

 The park is prone to wildfire.
 There is a huge gold reserve in the park.
 The park is rich in gold and wild honey.
 People who illegally mine gold and collect honey in a traditional way are the main cause.
 There is also agricultural practice and cattle herd around the park and on the Tekeze river basin.
 There is also an illegal trade with Eritrea.
 These are some of the human interactions in the park.
 The wildlife, especially the elephants also damage crops on the surrounding farms.